amoshnin/Java-SpringBoot.Monolith-and-Microservices/applications/microservices/readmes/4SPRING_CLOUD_CONFIG.md

 }

 ```

-The `spring.cloud.config.server.git.uri` would store path to a directory where you store configurations for all microservices

 5. Create each microservices that you need and in each of them - add the following to application.properties: